fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp3-m1-exercise-implement-base-derived-classes.md

     The Program class uses `Main` as the entry point of the application and creates a `BankCustomer` object for a customer named Tim Shao.

-1. To demonstrate instantiating the derived classes, add the following code to `Main`:
+1. To demonstrate instantiating the derived classes, add the following code to the end of `Main`:

     ```csharp